rozsass/text-dev-editor/_pages/translations.md

 {% include base_path %}

 I participated in two English to Hungarian translation projects of economics/econometrics books.

-### Barry Eichengreen: Financial crises and what to do about them
-I was one of the translators for this book.
+**Barry Eichengreen: Financial crises and what to do about them** I was one of the translators of this book.

-### G.S.
-Maddala: Introduction to Econometrics
+**G.S.
+Maddala: Introduction to Econometrics**
 I participated in the work of the translation team.